-- Always wear substantial shoes.
-Do not operate the machine while wearing sandals, tennis shoes, sneakers, or when barefoot. - Wearing safety shoes and long pants is advisable and required by some local ordinances and insurance regulations. - Only fill the fuel tank to within 1 inch of the top of the tank, not the filler neck.
-Do not overfill.
+- Know how to stop the engine quickly. - Do not operate the machine while wearing tennis shoes or sneakers. - Wearing safety shoes and long pants is advisable and required by some local ordinances and insurance regulations. - Handle fuel carefully.

-• Handle fuel carefully.
 Wipe up any spills.